Surbeivol/vim4python/README.md

 * :vsp nameoffile to open a vertical split when opening nameoffile
 * :sp nameoffile to open a horizontal split when opening nameoffile
 * Ctrl+h,j,k,l to move to the splits located in the left,down,up, and right side
-* az: to fold unfold functions code similar to what you can do in an IDE
+* press za when you are situated in a def statement  to fold/unfold functions code similar to what you can do in an IDE